filefoxper/agent-reducer/documents/en/guides/about_env.md

   // if set it to be 'true',
   // 'agent-reducer' will run with a next version features nextExperience? :boolean;
-  // default 'true',
-  // if set it to be 'false',
-  // 'agent-reducer' will not keep state updating with its brothers,
-  // which are from the same model instance. autoSyncUpdate?: boolean;
 }
 ```
 You can check out the code about how to set env, [here](https://github.com/filefoxper/agent-reducer/blob/master/test/en/guides/tryEnv.spec.ts).